huang-feiyu/bustub-lab/README.md

     is readable.
   * Do **not** place a member right after the `array_`, it will change the elem of the `array_`

+There are some helper functions that I do not understand.

+## Task#2: Hash Table Implementation

+* bucket splitting: Split a bucket if there is no room for insertion, i.e. insert to a full bucket.
+* bucket merging: Merging must be attempted when a bucket becomes empty.
+  * Only empty buckets can be merged.
+  * Buckets can only be merged with their split image if their split image has the same local depth.
+  * Buckets can only be merged if their local depth is greater than 0.
+* directory growing: When bucket is full and cannot split it, then grow the directory.
+* directory shrinking: Only shrink the directory if the local depth of every bucket is strictly less than the global depth of the directory.